 Using size exclusion chromatography (SEC), reverse-phase liquid chromatography (RP-HPLC), ion exchange liquid chromatography (IEX), or UPLC approaches we generate chromatographic patterns and data on the identity, homogeneity, and purity.

-The ultraviolet and visible absorption spectra are determined as appropriate.
+The ultraviolet and visible absorption ((UV-vis) spectra are determined as appropriate.
 The higher-order structure of the product is examined using circular dichroism (CD), nuclear magnetic resonance (NMR), infrared (FTIR) or fluorescence spectroscopy.

 We provide a range of total protein quantification methods, including European Pharmacopoeia (EP) and United States Pharmacopeia (USP) methods.
 Colorimetric assays such as the Bradford or bicinchoninic acid (BCA) assays measure UV-light absorbance and can be used to calculate protein concentration from the absorbance measurement, once the extinction coefficient (molar absorptivity) has been accurately established.
 We also provide quantitative amino acid analysis by high performance liquid chromatography (HPLC) or ion chromatography (IC).

 Our protein analysis scientists determine process impurities such as those related to cell substrates (e.g., host cell proteins, host cell DNA), cell culture (e.g., inducers, antibiotics, or media components), or chromatographic media used in purification, solvents and buffer components.
 To address product related impurity analysis our team utilise a wide range of technology (chromatographic, electrophoretic, mass spectrometry, spectroscopy) to determine truncated or modified variants, degradation products or conjugated forms.
 We have a great deal of experience in determining the presence of aggregates and degradation products.